UniMath/agda-unimath/src/univalent-combinatorics/de-morgans-law.lagda.md

 ## Comment

-It is likely that this "finitary De Morgan's law" can be generalized to families of De Morgan types indexed by _searchable types_ in the sense of Escardó
+It is likely that this finitary De Morgan's law can be generalized to families of De Morgan types indexed by _searchable types_ in the sense of Escardó
 {{#cite Esc08}}.